nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 Since the references of `increment1` and `increment2` won't change unless their dependencies change, we could use them instead.
 Transitive dependencies can be ignored!
-This makes for an easy rule:
+This makes for a straightforward rule:

 > Each function declared within a functional component's scope must be memoised/cached with `useCallback`.